-Irrespective of its short-term earnings position, HORNBACH pressed ahead with sustainable innovation projects in its DIY retail business in the 2012/2013 financial year.
+Irrespective of its short-term earnings position, HORNBACH pressed ahead with its sustainable innovation projects in the year under report.
 A large share of the project-related administration expenses were incurred for the consistent expansion in our e-commerce activities.
 Furthermore, further development projects also helped improve the foundations for the Group's long-term growth.

-The equity ratio has risen to 48.3%.
+The equity ratio has risen to 51.4%.
 The capital structure and liquidity remain at good levels.
 In view of our broad spectrum of financing sources, we enjoy a high degree of security and flexibility to finance our further growth.
-Overall, the economic situation of the HORNBACH Group is satisfactory.
+Overall, the economic situation of the Group is satisfactory.